KaranRangi/Stock-Visualizer/README.md

-# Stock Price Visualizer Tool
+# Stock Price Predictor & Visualizer Tool

-This Python project allows users to fetch stock price data, calculate moving averages, and visualize stock trends using the `yfinance` library.
+This Python project allows users to fetch historical stock price data using the `yfinance` library, train a simple linear regression model, and visualize both historical and predicted prices.
+It also offers a basic prediction on whether you may consider buying or selling based on future trends.

 ## Features

-- Fetch historical stock price data for any stock ticker symbol.
+- Fetch historical stock data from Yahoo Finance (past 5 years).
-- Calculate short-term and long-term moving averages.
+- Train a Linear Regression model to predict stock prices for the next 365 days.
-- Visualize stock prices along with moving averages in an interactive chart.
+- Visualize historical and future predicted stock prices using `matplotlib`.
+- Suggest a **buy or sell** decision based on future trend direction.

 ## Installation